pacmandan/web-games/guides/Architecture.md

 ## Server vs View: Game State

+Both the Server and View contain "state" information about the game, but they are not exact copies of each other.

 Consider a card game with 4 players where the goal is to play all cards in your hand first.